No-one at Brave Bold Drama receives a salary.

 She established Brave Bold Drama in 2013 and became a freelance drama practitioner, delivering workshops initially in children’s centres, schools and care homes.

-Paul is an award-winning Actor/Deviser & Singer based in Bristol who hails from Dorset.
-He has worked extensively as an Actor over the past few years featuring in classical, new writing and devised theatre productions accompanying his facilitation work in Drama & Singing.
-As a Workshop Facilitator, he specialises in devising alongside adults with learning disabilities.
-In addition to this he also works alongside the European Representative of Rail Events™, as part of the production team which assist in staging 'The Polar Express™' Train Ride on railways throughout the UK at Christmas.
+Paul is an award-winning actor/deviser & singer.
+He has worked extensively as an actor over the past few years featuring in classical, new writing and devised theatre productions accompanying his facilitation work in drama & singing.
+As a workshop facilitator, he specialises in devising work for adults with learning disabilities.

 Paul co-devises with the company and managed the tours of many Brave Bold Drama productions including Alf the Highwayman (2016), George & the Flight of the Imaginees (2017), Sticky Ends: the spooky edition (2018) and Wonderland (2019).
 Paul also makes theatre in his home county of Dorset as Frenetic Fox Theatre.

 Paul is the Designated Safeguarding Lead and Child Protection Officer for Brave Bold Drama.

 Assistant Creative Producer

 Katie is an undergraduate at Bristol University.
 She first worked with us as an intern between June-August 2020, assisting our Expanded Performance research project with Bristol + Bath Creative R&D.

 She re-joined us in February 2021 as an assistant creative producer.
 She supports with vital behind-the-scenes admin on our many community art and theatre projects and sometimes co-facilitates our online creative writing group.